 At the end of 2016, Radek moved on from Swisse to build his own investment office, Light Warrior where he could continue to live out his dreams, invest in businesses that he felt truly passionate about and have a positive societal impact.

-Robert Poole - National Lead Partner of Agribusiness, Management Consulting, KPMG
+Robert Poole - Partner Food and Agri-business, KPMG

 Keynote subject: Advancements in Australian AgriTech – Towards 2030

 Robert is KPMG’s National Lead Partner – Agribusiness in the firm’s Management Consulting practice.
 He works across the agri-business and food supply chain to help businesses build profit and growth; solve complex problems and harness new ideas.
 He is a passionate and experienced leader in the agribusiness, food and fibre sector.
 He grew up on the family farm and studied agricultural science and business leadership.
 He has worked for many outstanding agri-businesses across finance, genetics, policy and operations.